The Future of AI in Pittsburgh | WCM Blog

 Text Block 1

-• The event draws together a broad cross-section of academia (especially Carnegie Mellon University), government, business (both tech startups and “legacy industrial” firms), energy players, and public policy.
+AI Horizons draws together a broad cross-section of academia (especially CMU and Pitt), government, business (both tech startups and “legacy industrial” firms), energy players, and public policy.
+Ground breaking news was delivered in the AI industry as the AI Strike Team announced the deployment of new AI technologies and that Pittsburgh will be the AI capital of the United States.

 Key Announcements & Themes from the Summit